johnmeade/linux-yoga-9i-2-in-1-aura/readme.md

 * touchscreen input
 * pen/stylus - touch input, pressure, tilt, side buttons

+✅ Working but may require manual fixes:
-✅ Working with newer kernel / firmware versions (or see "Troubleshooting Audio" section below):
+* audio (may work with newer firmware / kernel, or require a simple config refresh.
+See "Troubleshooting Audio" section below):
   * internal speaker output
   * internal microphone input
   * headphone jack output

-✅ Working but may require manual fixes:
 * bluetooth
   * firmware is temporarily misconfigured upstream for some Lunar Lake chipsets, see "Bluetooth Fix" below if you have an issue.
 * suspend